sanketpatil216/Network-Automation-using-python/README.md

 Adding the new IP address to the router
 Change the Firewall NAT rules on old IP address to this new IP address.
-Adding the new address in BGP Networks
+Adding the new address in BGP Networks.
-Terminating the connections with the old IP address
+Terminating the connections with the old IP address.

 Code2:revert_changes.py